civican/legisinfo/42-1/bills/C-69/bill_text.md

 ### Section 99

-The Agency, or the committee, must ensure that the public is provided with an opportunity to participate meaningfully, within the time period specified by the Agency or committee, as the case may be, in any assessment referred to in section `92`, `93` or `95` that it conducts.
+The Agency, or the committee, must ensure that the public is provided with an opportunity to participate meaningfully, in a manner that the Agency or committee, as the case may be, considers appropriate, in any assessment referred to in section `92`, `93` or `95` that it conducts.

 ### Section 100